NextMeeting/next-meeting-regenerate-schedule/README.md

 - [x] Create the bucket and Cloudfront distribution
 - [x] Create an IAM user for local testing and deploying code
 - [x] Deploy
-- [ ] Configure Lambda to be triggered once an hour (When UI is ready)
+- [x] Configure Lambda to be triggered once an hour

 ### Future
 * Maybe store a small stats JSON in S3 and compare with it to detect changes.
 If nothing has changed we can save on S3 bandwidth and Cloudfront invalidations.
 (Maybe run anyway once every 6-12 hours to scroll the files forward by 24 hours)